KatherineMth/For-MPCE_2024/README.md

 # For-MPCE_2024
-# This folder contains the code and data for the paper
+# This folder contains the parameters and code for the paper